mrmdlab/Segmenthor/Tutorial.md

 ### Info
 - author: MRMD
-- version: 0.2.0
+- version: 0.3.0
     - the previous release was trash
-### models
-- ViT, vision transformer see [reference](http://arxiv.org/abs/2010.11929)
-    - ViT-B, base model
-    - ViT-L, large model
-    - ViT-H, huge model
-- edit `config.json` to change model.
-Valid values for `model` entry are
-    - "vit_b"
-    - "vit_l"
-    - "vit_h"

 ### reminder
+- **Disable Chinese input method, if any, before using this software**
 - This trial version will expire soon.
 Please contact fengh@imcb.a-star.edu.sg for subscription.
-- Make sure you have good internet connection. if you still get Internet Fail error, wait for 10 seconds and try again.
+- Make sure your computer is connected to the Internet.
+If you still get an Internet Fail error, wait 10 seconds and try again.
-- Disable Chinese input method, if any, before using this software
-- Don't press Enter too often in order to avoid potential bugs
-- it's normal to get unresponding for a few seconds because computing the image embedding takes up a lot of CPU resource.
-It's more likely to get unresponding if you are running Large model or Huge model
+- it's normal to get unresponding for a few seconds after pressing `Enter` because computing the image embedding takes up a lot of CPU resource.
+It's more likely to get unresponding if you are using `vit_l` or `vit_h`

 ### ZOOMPAN
 - left mouse button to pan